 The link to Centering Prayer is located in the ON THE CALENDAR section of the email newsletter.

-With a new year looming and possibly some new intentions to take better care of ourselves being made – come join us for prayer chair or flow yoga classes each week via zoom.
+Come join us for prayer chair or flow yoga classes each week via zoom.
 Chair yoga meets on Mondays at 2:45 and flow yoga meets Mondays at 3:45 PM or Thursdays from 11:00 AM – 12:00 PM.
-With COVID and so many sheltering in these days, our classes have become a wonderful support group for each other.
+With COVID and some still sheltering in these days, our classes have become a wonderful support group for each other.
 It is always nice to “see” faces!
 The classes are free and open to anyone.
 New participants welcome and no experience is necessary.

 Links to yoga are located in the the ON THE CALENDAR section of the email newsletter.
 Please join the zoom meeting just prior to your class and mute your feed during class so all can hear the instructor.